micmalti/portfolio/src/content/notes/Notes/tutorial/Fixing display issues on a Raspberry Pi.md

 There are two broad categories of display modes: CEA (TV style resolutions) and DMT (monitor style resolutions).
 The former is driven with HDMI signalling which supports audio, the latter with DVI signalling which doesn't.

-Now, you *can* drive DMT modes with HDMI signalling which allows some monitors to support audio, but according to the spec, they don't have to support this, and may just report unsupported mode and give no picture.
+That being said, you *can* drive DMT modes with HDMI signalling and still have audio, but according to the spec, they don't have to support this, and may just report unsupported mode and give no picture.
 That is why this setting has to be enabled manually in `/boot/config.txt` (by default, sound will only work in CEA modes):
 ```plaintext
 hdmi_drive=1    # default, DVI mode
 # hdmi_drive=2  # forces HDMI mode rather than DVI
 ```
-Note that [other settings](https://learn.adafruit.com/using-weird-displays-with-raspberry-pi/everything-else) may need to be uncommented for the Pi to force an HDMI output when the monitor isn't being detected as HDMI-ready, like:
+[Other settings](https://learn.adafruit.com/using-weird-displays-with-raspberry-pi/everything-else) may also need to be uncommented for the Pi to force an HDMI output when the monitor isn't being detected as HDMI-ready, like:
 ```plaintext
 hdmi_force_hotplug=1
 ```